 DING Zherui graduated from East China Normal University, where she majored in Teaching Chinese as a Second Language.
 Since 2009 Zherui has continued to support all aspects of student services and is involved in program planning and logistical coordination with Shanghai University of Finance and Economics.
 A native of Shanghai, Zherui is very familiar with the city and local culture and is great resource for exploring all this amazing city has to offer.

 ZHANG Yingyi joined the Alliance in 2009 as a lead Chinese language teacher, with a B.A. in Teaching Chinese as a Foreign Language from Heilongjiang University and extensive Chinese language teaching experience in Singapore.
-As Program Assistant, she assists the Resident Director in all aspects of student services for the International Business program and is involved in program planning and logistical coordination with the Alliance’s host university.
+As Student Services Manager, she assists the Resident Director in all aspects of student services for the International Business program and is involved in program planning and logistical coordination with the Alliance’s host university.
 Yingyi’s significant experience in Chinese language teaching has deepened her understanding of students’ needs and is complemented by her passion for facilitating language and cultural immersion.
 As a long-time Shanghai resident, Yingyi speaks the local dialect and is always ready to assist Alliance students with experiential learning and exploration of this booming international metropolis.

 WANG Kai, Ph.D.